-In my mind, and in the minds of most natural health care practitioners, natural health products (NHPs) are by and large safe.
+In my mind, natural health products (NHPs) are by and large safe.
 Side effects are not a big issue.
 For the majority of NHPs then, the only significant side effect is longevity.
 This side effect is never put on the label but should be.

 My Top 20 Favourite Longevity Nutrients

 If you want to live longer with a higher quality of life, there is growing evidence to support the use of specific nutrients for both disease prevention and treatment.
 Here are my top 20 in order of importance and why:

 SETRIA GLUTATHIONE – L-Glutamine, L-Cysteine and L-Glycine are the three amino acids that make up glutathione, the most important antioxidant (master antioxidant) molecule found in the body.
 According to experts, it has the strongest longevity side effect potential of any single NHP.